 “He came to us in the early stages of the Infection.
 We followed strict hospital protocol and, not knowing what it was at the time, quarantined him under constant supervision.

-“We thought initially that the ECG had unplugged but once we’d tightened the straps and secured him, we noticed he was still plugged in to the monitors.
+“We thought initially that the ECG had unplugged but, once we’d tightened the straps and secured him, we noticed he was still plugged in to the monitors.
 Flatlined: he was dead, but not dead.
-Nothing affected him at all: none of the standard sedatives no matter how high the dose even touched him, even chloroform failed.
+Nothing affected him at all: none of the standard sedatives, no matter how high the dose, even touched him.
+Even chloroform failed.
 All he did was lie there, gnashing his teeth and trying to get free.
-We couldn’t get any blood sample out of him to do any tests on him as it had jellified as he reanimated.
+We couldn’t get any blood samples out of him to do any tests as his blood had jellified.
 We took skin samples, but all they showed was the early signs of necrosis, indicative of a recent death.
 But they didn’t degrade.
 He didn’t degrade.